-A pharmacokinetic study presented at the Conference on Retroviruses and Opportunistic Infections in Boston in February evaluated concentrations of tenofovir (TFV) and TFV-diphosphate (DP) in genital and rectal tissue and in anogenital fluid samples after administration of oral tenofovir alafenamide (TAF).
+There was a pharmacokinetic study presented at the Conference on Retroviruses and Opportunistic Infections in Boston in February.
+It evaluated concentrations of tenofovir (TFV) and TFV-diphosphate (DP) in genital and rectal tissue.
+Also in anogenital fluid samples after administration of oral tenofovir alafenamide (TAF).
 This is of interest because administration of TAF (25 mg orally) results in 90% lower plasma concentrations of the TFV and TFV-DP than TDF, and 7-fold higher levels of TFV in mononuclear cells.
 TFV exposure in mucosal tissues after administration of TAF had not been studied, but researchers postulated that it also would be substantially higher than after administration of TDF.

 HIV-uninfected women were given a single dose of TAF 25 mg, and followed for 14 days; over this period of time, plasma, peripheral blood mononuclear cells (PBMCs), and cervicovaginal fluid samples were obtained, and biopsies (2 at each site) were taken from the cervix, vagina, and rectum.
 TFV and TDV-DP levels were determined and were compared with reference values for TDF collected by the same laboratory using the same techniques.
 Looking at the first 48 hours after TAF/FTC administration, findings included:

 - Lower plasma but higher PBMC TFV exposure with TAF:

 - In plasma, TFV exposure was 19-fold lower and in PBMCs TFV-DP exposure was 9-fold higher with TAF compared with TDF

 - Substantially lower TFV exposure in mucosal tissues with TAF:

 - Genital tissue: 2-fold lower TFV exposure, 1-fold lower TFV-DP; TFV-DP was not detected in 75% of samples